GoogleCloudPlatform/rad-lab/scripts/radlab-installer/README.md

 2. Start the Guided setup by running : `python3 radlab.py` and follow the instructions.

+NOTE: Save the **deployment_id** from the output of the above script execution for future reference, for making any updates or delete the RADLab Module created.

 ## Example Run of RAD-Lab Installer